dev-sys-do/sealci/scheduler/src/interfaces/README.md

-# Logic implementation
+# Interface implementation

-### src/logic/
+### src/interfaces/

-Contains the Scheduler logic implementation.
+Contains the gRPC interfaces implementation.
+That is, handling requests, responses, streams...
+There is no scheduler logic within that source code, only gRPC implementations, gRPC errors handling.

-The only context known by this code is the Scheduler logic.
-That is its procedures, data structures...
+The only context known by this code is gRPC.
-As such, this code should be handling only errors relative to the Scheduler implementation.
+As such, this code should not handle any other errors than gRPC errors.

+This code calls the Scheduler logic implementation defined in `src/logic/*` All context relative to the Scheduler logic implementation (such as inputs from gRPC requests) is passed down to this code.
-This code is called by the gRPC interfaces implementation defined in `src/interfaces/*` This is the heart of the Scheduler's logic.
+This is the heart of the Scheduler's logic.
 This part of the code knows no context about the gRPC interfaces, or handling of errors regarding the gRPC interfaces.